godotengine/godot-docs/reference/gdscript.rst

     arr[0] = "Hi!" # replacing value 1 with "Hi"
     arr.append(4)  # array is now ["Hi", 2, 3, 4]

-GDScript Arrays are allocated linearly in memory for speed.
+GDScript arrays are allocated linearly in memory for speed.
 Very large arrays (more than tens of thousands of elements) may however cause memory fragmentation.
 If this is a concern special types of arrays are available.
 These only accept a single data type.
 They avoid memory